maxkratt/FishNet-Documentation/guides/server-hosting/services/getting-started-with-aws.md

 _This tutorial was kindly provided by haseebzahid413#2226._

-## Verify Permissions for AWS Account
+## Verify permissions for AWS account

 1. Go to AWS Management Console
 2. Launch a Virtual Machine